BrandonMarz/aws-cloud-practitioner-bootcamp/Week-1-Foundations/cloud-basics.md

 On Premise- You buy the servers, set them up in your office and pay for the electricity and IT team to manage them CapEx vs OpEx
-CapEx (Capital Expenditure) - Buying your own equipment upfront OpEx (Operating Expenditure) - Renting or paying as you go
+CapEx (Capital Expenditure) - Buying your own equipment upfront OpEx (Operating Expenditure) - Renting or paying as you go (imagine using EC2 for the hours you run the server)